 The focus of Discovery Bible Studies - DBS is to help those participating in the study to find the Truth for themselves and discover Jesus in the way the Holy Spirit reveals the Word to them as individuals and as well as a group.

 Also known as DBS, Discovery Bible Study is an interactive small group bible study method widely used by disciple making movements.
 The study method is designed to encourage all involved to equally participate and discover the scripture together for themselves.
 Through a format of questions, the facilitator guides the group through the bible text they are studying.
 Together they learn more about God and each other.

 We use an outline of spiritual exercises and have certain questions that the facilitator asks the group during the bible study.
 This is all designed to encourage the group to interact with The Most High God and each other, while helping them retain what they are learning through discovery and sharing.

-The vision is to multiply disciples and equip them to teach others to obey Jesus' teachings.
-This teaching comes best we believe by a living example and helping them to dig into the Word for themselves.
+By equipping them to interact personally with the Word of God and sharing what they learned promotes relational evangelism.
 Most Nations of the Earth are oral learners and very good at retelling stories.
-DBS is made to take advantage of that and multiply the gossipers of the gospel through story telling and discovery.
+DBS is made to take advantage of that and multiply the gossipers of the gospel through storytelling and discovery.

 Who can participate?

 We use Discovery Bible Studies for both those seeking Christ and those who have become disciples through faith in His Name.
 The great thing here is that through DBS many have come to saving faith in Jesus Christ and have joined Him in His mission to the Nations.